E27183/normallight_dodger/README.md

  - Ensure you have g++ and libsdl2-dev installed
  - Download the source code
  - Navigate to the root folder and run ```make fullstack```

+### Known bugs and missing features

+ - Overlap of orbs does not correspond with distance
+ - Edge cases involving the ship observing orbs at +/- PI/2 inclination causes rendering bugs around this region
+ - Orbs behind the ship are visible as if they are in front
+ - The current ship position is not visible
+ - Dying closes the gui instead of rendering a "loss" screen
+ - Orbs touching each other or the ship or each other has no effect and does not result in losing